Ultimate Infiniti G37 Mods Guide

 We’ve generally found that a width of around 9.5”-11” suits the Z best, and you can also go for a staggered fitment, providing a wider wheel/tire combination at the rear to provide additional grip when it comes to putting the power down.

-When it comes to wheel offset, you’ll want to aim for the +25 to +15 region, but we highly recommend looking around at the fitment of other G’s and asking on your local owners’ clubs before making the decision.
+When it comes to wheel offset, you’ll want to aim for the +25 to +15 region, but we highly recommend looking around at the fitment of other G’s and asking about your local owners’ clubs before making the decision.

 Alternatively, Fitment Industries has an incredible Infiniti G37 gallery with every fitment imaginable to help you make the perfect rim choice.